kingparra/hpfp/07_-_more_functional_patterns/notes.rst

 Yes.
 Here are the rules:

 * Matching can have one of three results.
 It may fail; it may succeed, returning a binding for each variable in the pattern; or it may diverge.
+(If a pattern fails, the next pattern is checked.)
 * Pattern matching proceeds from left to right and outside to inside.
 * Patterns in any one equation are not allowed to have more than one occurrence of the same formal parameter (a property called linearity).